Living The Dream

 Description: Events are not present for the custom functions implemented.

-Recommendation: The Add events in the following functions which make meaningful state changes: swapAndSend(), changeFees, and setSwapAtAmount.
+Recommendation: Add events in the following functions which make meaningful state changes: swapAndSend(), changeFees, and setSwapAtAmount.

 Resolution: Events have been added to the functions listed above.